mastercomfig/mastercomfig/docs/contributing.md

 ##### Shader cache

 The OpenGL shader pair cache is located at `glbaseshaders.cfg` and `glbaseshaders_osx.cfg`.
-The main shader cache is a key value store for each shader, with the key being the bytecode index and value being the bytecode size.
-This can be used to enable or disable shader caching for certain shaders.
-The OpenGL shader pair cache is a bit different, with the numbers being indices.
+This is a value store for each shader program, which is an indexed subkey.
+The first value is the vertex shader name, the second is the pixel shader name, third is the vertex shader static index, fourth is the pixel shader static index, fifth is the vertex shader dynamic index and sixth is the pixel shader dynamic index.

 ##### DX support